NelsonHMalbone/pythonMegaCourse/README.md

 ### Module 1

+### todos
+- Add print statements to show what each item is in list
+- add date of contract
+- add contract num for each run

 #### Day 1
 Day 1 is a building a todo app but instead of building a todo app im going to be building a app for a game called Derail Valley its a pc game about hauling frieght